mreinstein/collision-2d/README.md

 //   intersection1 = p1 + contact.mu1  * (p2 - p1)
 //   intersection2 = p1 + contact.mu2  * (p2 - p1)
 if (overlaps) {
+    // the segment interesects the sphere, intersectionCount is 1 or 2
+    // either mu1 or mu2 will be NaN if there's not 2 intersections
     console.log('intersection count:', contact.intersectionCount)
     console.log('sphere intersection time 1:', contact.mu1)
     console.log('sphere intersection time 2', contact.mu2)
+} else {
+    // no overlap, contact.intersectionCount is 0
 }
 ```